bigcommerce/dev-docs/docs/api-docs/orders/order-refunds.md

 ## Offline Order Refunds

 Payments collected outside of BigCommerce can be marked as offline when creating a refund.
 This is a way to keep track of which portions of an order have been refunded.
 However, no funds are actually exchanged.
-If the payment was not taken using BigCommerce, then the funds can not be refunded directly back to the payment source through the BigCommerce Order Refund API.
+If the payment was not taken using BigCommerce, then the funds cannot be refunded directly back to the payment source through the BigCommerce Order Refund API.

 ## FAQ